All University departments and operating units.

 K. Debt Compliance and Reporting

 IU will meet the ongoing disclosure requirements in accordance with SEC Rule 15c2-12.
-IU will submit all reporting required with respect to outstanding bonds, notes, or certificates of participation to which such rule applies.
-In so doing, IU will provide updated financial information, operating data, and timely notice of specific material events, through the Electronic Municipal Market Access system (EMMA) effective July 1, 2009.
+IU will submit all reporting required with respect to outstanding bonds, notes, lease purchase obligations or certificates of participation to which such rule applies.
+In so doing, IU will provide updated financial information, operating data, and timely notice of specific material events, through the Electronic Municipal Market Access system (EMMA).
 IU will also provide, on a timely basis, notice of compliance with bond covenants, and any additional information, as may be required by bond indentures and documents to the appropriate trustee or other parties.

 Reason for Policy

-This policy governs the issuance and use of debt for the purpose of financing capital projects of Indiana University (IU).
+This policy governs the issuance and use of debt for the purpose of financing capital projects of the University.
 Prudent management of debt can help IU achieve its institutional mission and strategic objectives through efficient and low cost access to the capital markets.
 Debt management policy and best practices can also help the institution strike an appropriate balance between high credit quality, financial flexibility, and mitigation of risk, through the application of sound and professional financial analysis, collaborative and thorough planning, diligent compliance efforts, and the regular review and assessment of results.
-The purpose of this policy, the Institutional Capital Financing Credit Guidelines, and any associated practical and procedural guidance, is to provide a framework for prudent management of the debt portfolio as a valuable resource of Indiana University.
+The purpose of this policy, the Institutional Capital Financing Credit Guidelines, and any associated practical and procedural guidance, is to provide a framework for prudent management of the debt portfolio as a valuable resource of the University.
+This policy is intended to be no less restrictive than the Debt Management Plan & Related Policies (“Plan”) by the Indiana Finance Authority (“IFA”) on October 16, 2014 as modified from time to time.
+To the extent that this policy differs from subsequent changes to those policies, the IFA Plan may apply based on IFA review of IU’s Plan of Finance prior to each issuance.

 The objectives of the Capital Financing Policy include the following: